Berkeley-CS61B/website-fa23/materials/proj/proj1b/index.md

 tests against a staff solution, and check how many scenarios and edge cases are tested.
 You can receive partial credit for this component.

-### Spec Changes to Make for Fall 2023 (Staff Reference Only)

-1. Suggest getting everything working for a fixed size array first.
-2. `get` should come before `toList`.
-3. Existence of main methods is confusing.
-Convert into telling them to write a test file (otherwise they try to write their tests in main).
-4. Should we suggest to students explicitly that they write resize as a helper method?
-Same with nextValue. [some sort of hint at least sounds good]
-5. Don't modify the Deque interface!